Why WattleDBFeaturesPricingvs SupabaseIndustriesBlogFAQContactSign inStart free

 Best database hosting in Australia (2026)

-Six real options compared — AWS RDS, Supabase, Neon, DigitalOcean, Firebase and WattleDB — ranked for Australian teams on the axis the global lists skip: whose laws can reach your data.
+Six real options compared, AWS RDS, Supabase, Neon, DigitalOcean, Firebase and WattleDB, ranked for Australian teams on the axis the global lists skip: who owns the company, and whether it's Australian.

 Comparison · 12 min read · Updated July 2026